OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 The path defined to hold the keys does not exist.

 ### TOMCAT-HTTPS-ERROR-0020
-The keystore filename must be an absolute path if it is specified.
+The keystore, private key or public key filename must be an absolute path if it is specified.

 ### WILDFLY-HTTPS-ERROR-0001
 An exception was thrown during the HTTPS configuration.